Responsive Header

 • Telescope Demonstrations: Daytime tracking demonstrations, including dome rotation and simulated satellite passes.
 If possible, live tracking of LEO satellites (e.g., ISS, Tiangong) may be arranged in the evening.

-• Additional Observatory Visits: We are working to open other facilities on the plateau, with groups rotating among the available sites.
+• Additional Observatory Visits: Our conference co-hosts have agreed to open other facilities on the plateau, with groups rotating among the available IAC facilities after their group tour of the ESA installations ended.

 Available slots will be assigned on a first‑come, first‑served basis due to limited capacity.

-Please note that attending the technical visit may make participation in other programme events on Monday 1 June challenging.
+Please note that attending the technical visit may make participation in other programme events on Monday 1 June challenging and we have very limited capacity to be flexible.

 ESA Conference Bureau / ATPI Corporate Events